 A third Red Dwarf novel co-written by Grant and Naylor, titled The Last Human, was being planned before their writing partnership split.
 (Naylor later re-used the title for his own novel, even though the stories were different.)

 The eighth series finale "Only the Good..." had four different endings altogether.
 The original ending (which was filmed but not used) was a happy ending where they saved the ship and took it back for themselves.
-The second ending (written, but not filmed) was a Downer Ending with Rimmer trapped aboard the disintegrating ship.
+The second ending was a Downer Ending with Rimmer trapped aboard the disintegrating ship.
 The third ending involved Ace Rimmer coming to the rescue at the last minute — this was ready to be filmed, to the extent that Chris Barrie was in his Ace costume, before the broadcast ending was thought up and hastily thrown together.

 And before that the final episode was to be entitled "Earth" and have a Bittersweet Ending where they returned to the homeworld, accidentally destroyed all our epic monuments trying to land, and finally Lister swaps insurance details with the survivors.
 They really couldn't afford it.

 There was originally supposed to be more flashbacks in the style of Lister's one from "Balance of Power" to highlight Lister's loneliness.